Naturally, one of the first questions we’re asked is “How much do solar panels cost?”

 Microinverters are installed on each individual panel.
 Although this type of inverter has its benefits, they tend to be the most expensive type of inverter.

-Power optimizers have many of the benefits of micro-inverters.
-They are generally more expensive than string inverters but less expensive than micro-inverters.
+Power optimizers with string inverters have many of the benefits of micro-inverters.
+They are more expensive than just string inverters but less expensive than micro-inverters.
+Most roof mounts are now using an inverter setup of power optimizers with string inverters.

-The amount of shade that a system will experience has a direct impact on the placement and quantity of solar panels.
-It can also impact the type of inverter that is used.
+The amount of shading a solar system receives has a direct impact on the system's performance and the type of equipment that’s used.

 If a system is installed in an area with shading, it may require additional panels and microinverters to meet the customer’s energy coverage requirements.
 On the contrary, a system in full sun could produce the same amount of energy with fewer panels and string inverters.